 How to Test a Heating Element

-To test an electric water heater heating element, you will need to use a multimeter or multi-tester.
+To test an electric water heater heating element, you will need to be familiar with the use a multimeter.

 Turn Off the Power

-Turn off power to the electric water heater at the main power panel by turning off the circuit breaker or fuse that controls power to the heater.
+Turn off power to the electric water heater at the main power panel by turning off the circuit breaker or removing the fuse that controls power to the water heater's circuit.

-Wait for the water in the tank to cool.
-This is very important because the heating elements operate off a thermostat, and hot water in the tank will affect electrical flow to the heating elements.
+Wait for the water in the tank to cool—this can take two hours or more.
+This is very important because the heating elements are controlled by thermostats, and hot water in the tank will affect electrical flow to the heating elements.

 Open a hot water faucet and run the water to verify it is cool.

 Remove the access cover panel and the insulation covering the heating element terminal block.
 Fold the insulation outward and away from the heating element.
 This will expose the screw terminals where the circuit wires are connected to the heating element.